kissflow/lcnc-sdk-js/docs/src/content/docs/intro/About.md

 kf.client.showInfo("Welcome " + kf.user.Name);
 ```

-### 2. Using SDK in your own codebase
+### 2. In custom components

 This package has to be installed / imported, to use sdk on your codebase.

-> Note: Since this package is only for client side of your projects, we have
-> support only for `esm` (es modules) and `umd` formats of javascript.
+> This package is exclusively designed for the client side of your projects.
+So we only support ECMAScript modules (es modules) and Universal Module Definition (UMD) formats of javascript.

 Please refer [installation](/lcnc-sdk-js/getting-started/installation/) steps